deathbyjer/react-event-manager/README.md

 This can get rather trying if we are pushing down beyond a single level.
 It is especially difficult if you was completely separate components talking to each other.
 To handle a situation like that, we need an external error manager.

 ### What Makes this EM different from all other EMs?
 This is not the first attempt at a solution to this problem.
-Here are a couple other solutions:
+Here are two other solutions:
  - react-event-listner
  - react-custom-events

-What makes this solution different are a coulpe of key details:
+However, this module has several key differences:

 #### This Solution Supports both Class and Functional Components.
 While functional components are all the rage, there are still cases that can be made for class components, specifically if maintaining non-state instance variables are required.
 This library can easily support both.